npm/rfcs/accepted/0000-add-script-command.md

 1. Write code to accept the argument, parse it into the script name and value
 1. Parse the `package.json` as an object
 1. If there is no `"scripts"` section, create it
+1. If the script name is already in use, store it for a warning message
 1. `manifest.scripts[scriptName] = value`
 1. Convert back to a happy string and save over the `package.json`
+1. If there was an existing script with a different value, output a warning message

 ## Prior Art